meizabel/documentation/biz-model/commands.md

 In case you need a more sophisticated validation, it can be implemented manually for the objects that handle a command — [Process Manager](../java/process-manager.md) or [Aggregate](../java/aggregate.md) and so on.

 To validate a command, define it in the `commands.proto` file.
-The file could have any name ending with “commands” (e.g. ordercommands.proto).
+The file can have any name ending with “commands” (e.g. ordercommands.proto).

 When posted to the Command Bus, the command is validated according to the custom options described in `CommandValidation.proto`.
 Read more about the attributes validated in Spine [here](https://github.com/SpineEventEngine/core-java/wiki/Proposal-for-validation-attributes).
 Generally, this validation can be used for any kind of entities or events.
 It works for commands in Command Bus at this point.